DSA Roadmap for Placements: What Matters in 2026

 Related Articles

-API Design Best Practices: REST, GraphQL, and the Patterns That Scale
+API Design: REST and GraphQL Patterns That Scale

-A practical guide to designing APIs that last, covering REST conventions, GraphQL fundamentals, tRPC, authentication patterns, rate limiting, error handling, and testing tools with Node.js examples.
+API design guide covering REST, GraphQL, tRPC, authentication, rate limiting, error handling, and testing with Node.js examples.

-Redis Caching in Practice: Speed Up Your App Without the Headaches
+Redis Caching: Speed Up Your App in Practice

-A practical walkthrough of Redis caching strategies, data structures, cache invalidation, and integration with Node.js, Next.js, and serverless platforms like Upstash.
+Redis caching strategies, data structures, and cache invalidation with Node.js, Next.js, and Upstash integration guide.

-TypeScript Advanced Patterns Every Serious Developer Should Know
+TypeScript Advanced Patterns You Should Know